stats-of-osiris/DestinyAPI/README.md

 TO DO:

 - Need function to find teammates
-- Need to incorporate `manifest` for
-	- finding Map name & photo
-	- finding player loadouts
-- Plot games graph
+- Change name of games graph to include date, map name.
+- Change csv exports to be in `outputs` folder.

 ## `report_card_prototype.py`

 # TODO:

-## Plotting
-- Change file names to include map/date.

 ##Display Best Weapon
-- Find max kill weapon for each class
+- Write max kill weapons for each guardian
-- Write values to ReportContext

 ## General Report Fixes
 - Updated description:
-	"Scores are tabulated across all games for individuals and the team.
-And then a player's contribution is shown as their percent of the team's total score."
-- Format Time better to include seconds
+- Format Time better to include seconds.
+- Format Date better to handle Easter Time Zone instead of UTC.
+- Change output of `md` file to `outputs` folder.